ingesolvoll/kee-frame/README.md

                {:db (assoc db :league league-data)}))
 ```

+- You can use a Finite State Machine to handle error paths and complexity, with or without controllers and chains.
+See FSM doc section for details.

 - Make a URL for your `<a href="">` using nothing but data
 ```clojure
 (k/path-for [:league {:id 14 :tab :fixtures}]) => "/league/14/fixtures"